For the galette dough:

 For the filling:

-- 3/4 cup cream cheese
+- 3/4 cup cream cheese or soft goat cheese

 - 1/4 cup grated Parmesan cheese (or Asiago or white Cheddar)

 - Tomatoes, about 3 cups (I used about 3 round tomatoes and 1/2 cup of cherry halves)